Description

 The hardware is also available without a Crisscross for installation in benches too low to accommodate a Crisscross, or for making an angled leg vise (for a Nicholson-style bench), a face vise or a cantilevered tail vise.
 All use an Acme-threaded double lead screw that moves the jaw quickly at 1/2" per turn.
 Travel is 15 1/2" minus the combined thickness of the leg and chop.

-Each kit includes the screw, a threaded nut, a 3/8" thick steel flange, suede jaw liners, mounting hardware and installation instructions.
+Each kit includes the screw, a threaded nut, a 3/8" thick steel flange, jaw liners, mounting hardware and installation instructions.

 The hardware is also available as part of the Benchcrafted Roubo bench plans and vise hardware.